stellar/soroban-examples/multisig_1_of_n_account/README.md

       --secret-key 0000000000000000000000000000000000000000000000000000000000000001 \
       --signature-expiration-ledger 2296800 \
   | stellar tx simulate \
-  | stellar tx sign --sign-with-key issuer \
+  | stellar tx sign --sign-with-key me \
   | stellar tx send
 ```

-Note: The issuer is signing the transaction to pay the fee, but the admin
+Note: The 'me' key is signing the transaction to pay the fee, and the admin
 signature produced by the `sign-auth-ed25519` plugin is what is authorizing the
 mint.
-Any account could pay for the fee.
+The issuer key is not involved in the mint at all.

 ### View Balance